 Our workshops are smart and fun!
 We nurture children’s thinking as they work to develop their own solutions to open-ended challenges.
 STEM workshops include evidence-based writing, career awareness, and civic engagement components.
 Our distinctive challenge-based programs are built on New York State Science Learning Standards, New York State English Language Arts and Mathermatics Learning Standards, and the National Core Arts Standards.

-The Maritime Explorium is a New York State certified provider of Continuing Teacher and Leader Education ( CTLE) credits.
+The Long Island Explorium is a New York State certified provider of Continuing Teacher and Leader Education ( CTLE) credits.
 Our programs help inspire teachers to incorporate STEAM and constructivist approaches into their standards-based lessons.
 Teachers learn how to foster engagement of all learners through hands-on challenges that explore the engineering design process, encourage teamwork, and incorporate career and civic awareness.

-Saturday and Sunday
+Saturday through Sunday

 1:00pm – 5:00pm